8 Kinds of Illegal Police Stops

 The police can only stop you when they have a reasonable suspicion that a crime has been, or is being committed, by you.
 Law enforcement can’t stop you unless they can articulate why they believe you are doing something against the law.

 It’s not enough for the police to make up a reason, either.
-Instead, their motive for stopping you must be reasonable under the circumstances when looking at it objectively.
+Their motive for stopping you must be reasonable under the circumstances when looking at it objectively.
 Terry v.
-Ohio, 392 U.S. 1 (1968) is the U.S. Supreme Court case that establishes the individual right to be free from police stops without suspicion of a crime.
+Ohio, 392 U.S. 1 (1968) is the U.S. Supreme Court case that establishes the individual right to be free from police stops without suspicion or evidence of a crime.

 2. Changed Purpose/Fishing Expedition